Family research in Castelcivita, Campania, Italy

 S. NICOLA DI BARI – Via P. Costantino, 2

-For our experience, if you plan to come here to visit Castelcivita, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Castelcivita we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 My Great Great Maternal Grandparent’s are Giovanni Vincenzo and Nicoletta Tancredi they had 8 children with my maternal great grandmother Margherita being the second oldest of 8.